mjrdnk/dogs-api/README.md

 ### Verify your installation and starting:

-Visit http://localhost:4000/dogs in the browser and you should see some seeded items.
+Visit http://localhost:4000/dog in the browser and you should see some seeded items.

 ## Endpoints:

+### root
 - GET / - see welcome page

+### dog
-- GET /dogs - get list of dogs
+- GET /dog - get list of dogs
-- GET /dogs/:id - get dog by id
+- GET /dog/:id - get dog by id

-- POST /dogs - post a dog to the list send json as body like this:
+- POST /dog - post a dog to the list send json as body like this:

 ```